GPL vs MIT vs Apache vs BSD vs LGPL

 GPL (General Public License):

-Copyleft: Requires derivative works (modified versions) to be released under the same GPL license.
-Focus: Encourages open-source development and collaboration.
 Restrictions: May not be ideal for commercial usage as it could require releasing your entire product as open-source.

-Example: Linux kernel.
+Example: Linux kernel

 MIT License:

 Permissive: Allows users to use, modify, and distribute the software freely, including for commercial purposes.
-Focus: Provides flexibility and promotes wider adoption.
-Restrictions: Few restrictions, but contributors do not have to contribute back their modifications.

-Example: ReactJS library.
+Example: ReactJS library

 Apache License 2.0